 Timely treatments like blood transfusions and iron chelation therapy are received by less than 20% of people with beta-thalassemia.

 However, thalassemia patients are recommended to follow these lifestyle changes for healthy living.

 Thalassemic patients should always be mindful of their nutritional needs and they should strictly follow the diet chart recommended by the doctors.
 Adequate intake of vitamin C, vitamin D, folate, copper, zinc and selenium are suggested based on the severity of the condition.

 Patients with thalassemia should undergo regular blood tests to know the levels of albumin, vitamin D, fasting glucose, fasting plasma, zinc, selenium, copper, serum folate etc. Any abnormality in the results should be immediately reported to the doctor.

 Patients should avoid foods that are high on iron.
 Low iron diet along with folate supplements, black tea is recommended to decrease the absorption of iron into the blood.
 The patients should also never take vitamins and other supplements without the knowledge of the doctor.

 Prevention Of Infections:

 Patients with this disorder would require regular vaccinations like annual flu shots, meningitis, pneumococcal, hepatitis B to prevent infections.
-If a patient develops fever or any infections after administering vaccine, see a doctor immediately.
+If a patient develops a fever or any infections after administering the vaccine, see a doctor immediately.